Follow my blog with Bloglovin

 Overall, I’m still overwhelmed by all the vegan choices in Hamburg.
 There were so many strictly vegan places that we barely tried out anything else.
 There were also quite a few places that I remembered from living in Hamburg, but we simply didn’t have the time to go to all of them.
 Next time I’ll be sure to check out more places and different dishes at the ones mentioned here.

-Do you have any favorite vegan restaurants?
+Do you have any favorite vegan spots?
 Let me know in the comments below.

 Half Bulgarian Turk, half German living life as an expat in Greece.